 However, these other deposits of Reserve Bank of India include the following items:

-(i) Deposits of Institutions such as UTI, IDBI, IFCI, NABARD etc.
+- (i) Deposits of Institutions such as UTI, IDBI, IFCI, NABARD etc. - (ii) Demand deposits of foreign Central Banks and Foreign Governments. - (iii) Demand deposits of IMF and World Bank.